The Top 10 Most Expensive Hotels in Las Vegas

 3. Nobu Hotel at Caesars Palace

-Highlights: Nobu Restaurant, wellness treatments, access to Caesars Palace amenities
+Highlights: Nobu Restaurant, Japanese-inspired design, boutique hotel-within-a-hotel atmosphere, access to Caesars Palace amenities

 A hotel within a hotel that’s part-owned by the famous chef of the same name and his business partner, actor Robert De Niro, Nobu Hotel at Caesars Palace is even more exclusive than its parent resort.

-With serene Japanese-inspired décor, it’s a great alternative for those who don’t appreciate the garishness or the kitsch of Caesars Palace’s Roman theme, and with in-room massages, spa and sauna treatments and Japanese onsen, it’s the perfect place to relax and unwind.
+With serene Japanese-inspired décor, it’s a great alternative for those who don’t appreciate the garishness or the kitsch of Caesars Palace’s Roman theme.
+Nobu gives you a calmer, more design-focused stay while still placing you inside one of the biggest casino resorts in Las Vegas.

 Arguably the highlight of the hotel is the Nobu restaurant serving delectable Japanese cuisine.
 You’ll also have access to the casino and the rest of the amenities of Caesars Palace, which means this luxury hotel allows you to have the best of both worlds.